nbyouri/oscareducation/README.md

 - Add a configuration selecting "Behave"
 - If you want to run the tests in PyCharm, go in Settings/Language & Framework/BDD and select Behave

+## Feature testing

+Here is a small explanation of the feature testing environment

+### Framework and tools

+Behave has been selected as the feature testing framework.
+It lets you define testing scenarios from desired user stories.
+For example, you chose a simple login user stories, and then define a scenario for a user logging in with "Given, Then, When" keywords.

+In order to run those test, we use Selenium and the headless browser PhantomJS.
+This way, the test are ran in background and you're not bothered with a browser popping on your computer and executing the tests.

+### How the tests are written and organized

+- *environment.py* file defines some parameters of the test environment, such as what happen between two tests, before each steps, etc...
+- *browser.py* file defines the characteristics of the browser, such as the size of the screen, some methods to let us take screenshots and dump an html file in case of test fail, and other things
+- *specs/*.features* files are the scenarios.
+Each features represents a user story, with multiple scenarios linked to this user story.
+For example we have the login user story, with the scenario of a successful login, unsuccessful login, etc.
+Each scenario is divided in *steps*, each step representing an action.
+- *steps/* files.
+These files are just the implementation of each steps we talked before using the framework.
+For example, in the login scenario we used the "*Then I enter my username*" step.
+That step will then use the login page object to really input the username in the test instance of the website.
+- *pages/* files are internal representation of the website pages using a Domain Specific Language.
+Again, for our login page, we will define a page object that knows that the real login page has two inputs for username and password and also a submit button, and will provide methods to interact with theses.

+To summarize the execution flow :

+- The framework reads each scenario
+- For each steps, it looks up in the steps files for its definition
+- Each steps use a page object to execute the action on the website test instance
+- If it fails, the scenarios stops and the browser saves a screenshot and dumps an html file of where the test failed so you can debug easier
+- If it succeeds, the framework goes on the next step and so on

 ## Usage

 Just run your tests with Behave within Pycharm or run `behave` in your terminal in the project's root.